Takashiidobe/notes/src/til/use-sbrk-to-allocate-memory.md

 ---
-title: use-sbrk-to-allocate-memory
+title: Use Sbrk to Adjust the Program Break date created: Friday, May 12th 2023, 5:07:55 pm date modified: Friday, November 8th 2024, 10:24:23 pm
 ---

-## Use sbrk to adjust the program break
+# Use Sbrk to Adjust the Program Break

 Note: sbrk and brk are used to allocate memory.